-A National Trust classified town situated by the South Esk River.
-It is the first major town out of Launceston on the route to Hobart, and also serves as a major junction for people bypassing Launceston on the route from Hobart to the northwest of the state.
+A National Trust classified town situated by the South Esk River, Perth is the first major town out of Launceston on the route to Hobart, and also serves as a major junction for people bypassing Launceston on the route from Hobart to the northwest of the state.

 Where Is it?: 19 kms south of Launceston

-Perth is a quiet historic village which has largely been by-passed by the tourism which has turned many of Tasmania s other historic villages into centres full of gift shoppes and antiques retailers.
+Perth is a quiet historic village which has largely been by-passed by the tourism that has turned many of Tasmania's other historic villages into centres full of gift shops and antiques retailers.
 There are a number of buildings of achitectural interest including Eskleigh, the Baptist Tabernacle, and St Andrews Church.
 A National Trust brochure, available around the town, lists no fewer than 41 building heritage buildings.
 These range from hotels, to private homes, to old shops.
 It is an invitation to wander around the town and explore its heritage.

 The area was first explored by Europeans as early as 1806 shortly after the establishment of Launceston (Perth is only 19 km from Launceston) and it was passed through by Governor Macquarie on his first exploration of 1811.
 Ten years later, on 30 May, 1821 he stood near where the Perth bridge stands today, and declared it as a site for a future town, naming it after Perth in Scotland (Perth in Western Australia was still 8 years away from being founded).